USM Panhellenic Group Helps Build New School for Children in Africa

 “Of course, I appreciate running water and electricity, but those are not the luxuries I learned to appreciate most while I was in Malawi,” said Collins, a senior elementary education major from Gulfport, Miss.
 “I learned to appreciate how easy it was for me to receive and afford an education.
 The ability to receive and afford an education is not something everyone in Malawi gets to experience.”

 USM’s College Panhellenic Council partnered with the University of Indiana on the project, raising funds through the Circle of Sisterhood philanthropy.
 Megan Wilkinson, assistant director of Fraternity and Sorority Life at USM, explained that the project idea and fundraising effort began in 2016.

-“Due to the fundraising commitment timeline, we could not do it alone, so we reached out to Circle of Sisterhood to see if there were other schools, like us, who wanted to partner.
+“Due to the fundraising commitment timeline, we couldn't do it alone, so we reached out to Circle of Sisterhood to see if there were other schools, like us, who wanted to partner.
 Indiana University answered the call and we decided it was a good match,” she said.

 Wilkinson and four USM students joined the Indiana contingent for the official ground-breaking in Kasiya Village on May 23.
 For more than two weeks, the USM group contributed to the initial construction work which included dozens of laborers from the Malawi region.

 The school, which will house students in grades 1-8, is expected to be completed in approximately six months.
 To say the facility is needed would be a drastic understatement.

 “For the community where we broke ground, they simply have too many children desiring an education and too few locations to host them,” said Wilkinson.
 “Some are currently meeting in an old church which had no chairs.
 In the sixth-grade class, they were sharing four books for almost 30 students.”